-If you are commuting from a country outside of EU/EEA, you cannot claim deductions related to subsistence, accommodation or visits to your home country.
+If you are commuting from a country outside of EU/EEA, you cannot claim deductions related to upkeep, accommodation or visits to your home country.
 Note that if your employer covers such expenses on your behalf, this will be considered as a taxable benefit for you.

 Exemptions exist if the following conditions are fulfilled: